Draughtsboard shark: Description

 Most draughtsboard sharks measure no more than 1 m long, though rarely an individual may reach 1.5 m; a recorded maximum size of 2.4 m was probably based on the broadnose sevengill shark (Notorynchus cepedianus) or some other species.
 Females grow larger than males.
 This shark has a stocky, spindle-shaped body that tapers to a relatively thin caudal peduncle.
 The head is short, broad, and somewhat flattened, with a broadly rounded snout.
 The nostrils have a triangular flap of skin in front, that do not reach the mouth.
 The oval eyes have rudimentary nictitating eyelids and are placed somewhat on top of the head; they have thick ridges above and below, and are followed by spiracles.
 The mouth is very large and curved, without furrows at the corners and with the upper teeth exposed when closed.

 The pectoral fins are fairly large and broad.
 The two dorsal fins are placed far back on the body, with the first originating about over the middle of the pelvic fin bases and the second originating over the anal fin.
 The second dorsal fin is much smaller than the first, and also smaller than the anal fin.
 Males have short and thick claspers.
 The caudal fin is short and broad, with a barely developed lower lobe and a strong ventral notch near the tip of the upper lobe.
 The skin is thick and covered by well-calcified dermal denticles.
-The coloration of the draughtsboard shark gives it its common name: it is golden to brown above and light below, with up to 11 dark brown, irregular dorsal "saddles" that alternate with blotches on its flanks to form a checkerboard pattern.
+The colouration of the draughtsboard shark gives it its common name: it is golden to brown above and light below, with up to 11 dark brown, irregular dorsal "saddles" that alternate with blotches on its flanks to form a checkerboard pattern.
 Also distinctive is the saddle between its spiracles, which is stretched out and swept back on each side to form a bar over the gill slits.